KodoPengin/PenginUI-Steam-Skin/readme/del_u3a/readme_EN.txt

 Latest changes:

+- Added more files to the cleaning process
+- 2s Timer added because the Script would be too fast - Option to delete modded friends.css files and added crashhandler.dll.old to list
 - Several analytics and crashlytics can be blocked now
 - Function added to delete the Cache folders
 - Changed Menu structure, added Hash, filesize and history